Oil on canvas board – 34 x 45 cm

 Coming back to Buddhism the Lotus Sutra is considered by many to represent the pinnacle of Shakymuni’s teaching.
 This is the sutra that proclaims the universality of the Buddha Nature.
 In other words the Buddha Nature exists in everything and every human being has the potential to manifest this state of life described by Shakymuni as being the ‘unsurpassed way’.

 Adolf Hitler is considered to be the personification of evil because he was poisoned by hatred, especially of the Jews.
 Hitler’s Nazi Party created an organization of death camps unlike anything that had been seen before.
 Yet Hitler dreamed of ruling a utopian world dominated by a master race.
 He had an interest in spiritual matters and the swastika he designed was based on an ancient auspicious symbol used in Buddhism, Hinduism and Jainism.
 Although some leading Nazis were interested in the occult it is unclear to what extent Hitler was influenced by such ideas.
 His opinions on art seem to have been traditional, we know he liked Wagner and he certainly had an interest in Norse mythology.
-Some say he believed in God, unfortunately he certainly did not see the Buddha nature existing in all living beings.
+Apparently his favourite painting was’The Isle of the Dead’ by Arnold Bocklin and he had it hanging in his apartment, it’s a picture i wouldn’t mind living with.
+Some say he believed in God, but unfortunately he did not see the Buddha nature existing in all living beings.

 It seems that throughout history whatever system of society humans establish there is no end to misery in one form or another and now our human activities have come to threaten the very life of our planet.
 In view of this sobering reality everybody needs to be aware of the positive and negative consequences of their actions.
 It’s difficult to change or influence others but we can change ourselves and by doing that we will start to change our environment.
 Buddhist chants, prayers and meditations are intended to draw out the Buddha nature within the individual and his or her surroundings.